ghseeli/grad-school-notes/README.md

 been completed.
 That being said, if you find any errors, please point them out to us or, even better, create a pull request correcting the errors.

+# Licensing

+Currently, this project has no license and thus is under the exclusive copyright of the authors by default with limited licensing granted to users under the [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service/#d-user-generated-content), section D5.
+For more information, see [choosealicense.com](https://choosealicense.com/no-license/).
+While the authors are open to alternative licensing, we are still weighing the pros and cons of various public licenses.
+In the meantime, if you need legal rights beyond those afforded to you by fair use copyright law and the GitHub Terms of Service, please contact the authors.